 Standards are powerful forces in the software industry.
 They can drive technology forward by bringing together the combined efforts of multiple developers, different communities, and even competing vendors.

-We know you've got great ideas for improving OpenShift Origin.
-So roll up your sleeves and come join us in the community.
+We know you've got great ideas for improving OpenShift Origin and its network of open source projects.
+So roll up your sleeves and come join us in the community!

 All contributions are welcome - OpenShift uses the Apache 2 license and does not require any contributor agreement to submit patches.
 Please open issues for any bugs or problems you encounter, ask questions on the OpenShift IRC channel (#openshift-dev on freenode), or get involved in the Kubernetes project at the container runtime layer.